-3pf2xltbnb.webp)

 This creates a more connected journey.

-If you want to build quick campaigns without heavy setup, try ideas fromon-site campaigns and connect them with your push subscriber strategy.
+If you want to build quick campaigns without heavy setup, try ideas from on-site campaigns and connect them with your push subscriber strategy.

 Use this checklist before launching or scaling push campaigns.